 She nodded again, then lifted her glass indicating I should refill, which I did.
 She wasn’t doing anything in particular to make me feel guilty; I did anyway.
 Had she gone five minutes earlier, it could have been her lying in a pool of blood behind a skip.

 ‘Wrong place, wrong time,’ she said.
 ‘Story of my life.’

 ‘Did you touch her?
 Check for a pulse?’

 ‘There’s a smear of blood on your shirt sleeve,’ I said nodding toward her left arm.

-Her face flushed when she looked at it, then she got up, pulling the shirt off as she walked toward the bathroom.
+She took another drink, fumbled the glass spilling it down her shirt.
+Her face flushed when she looked at it, then she stood, pulling the shirt off as she walked toward the bathroom.
 I heard the washing machine start, then saw her cross naked to the bedroom.
-She came back into the dining area wearing a clean top and skirt.
-It’d rattle her, and was understandable that she’d want to get rid of all traces and wash away the memories of such a horrible event.
+She came back into the dining area wearing a clean top and track pants.
+The events of the night had rattle her, and it was understandable.

 To get a heavily discounted copy of this book, apply to join my launch team.
 Find out more about that here.